How to Get More Website Conversions

 Once these numbers reach a platinum level, you need to present them in your messaging across the board.
 If your numbers are not yet at that level, you should be pushing the gas to get them there, because once they are you can expect to have more conversions per user, an outstanding form abandonment ratio, and new levels of brand equity.

-Google is smart, not just to search queries and traffic, but to conversions.
+Google is smart, not just to search queries and traffic, but to website conversions.

 The infamous, ever-evolving, work-of-art that is Google’s algorithm focuses on several elements of your website, and two of them correlate with your conversion data.
 Google will match your conversion metrics to your user / usage data like bounce rate and average session time to determine whether or not your content receives a high-quality grade, i.e., that it matches their users’ search queries, and thereby you deliver a great user experience.